Capone's vs. Medieval Times

 Submit Your Own Dinner Show Review

-If you would like to submit a comment about an Orlando dinner show or a review about Capone's Dinner & Show, contact Big Al. We love to receive feedback about our show and all-you-can-eat dinner buffet.
+If you would like to submit a comment about an Orlando dinner show or a review about Capone's Dinner & Show, contact Big Al. We love to receive feedback about our show and delicious dinner buffet.

 You may also send us an E-mail or call one of our wise guys on the telephone.